gregr/ina/nscheme/lib/nscheme/README.md

 * Redesign for static fexpr implementation
   * throw away interpret.scm
-  * eval.scm: interpreter for evaluating; written in parseable subset
+  * eval.scm: interpreter for evaluating; written in stageable subset
-  * parse.scm: interpreter for producing asts
+  * stage.scm: interpreter for producing asts (replace base.scm with this)
+    * support generalized formal parameter trees
+    * prefix with @ instead of parse:
+    * @letrec in terms of definitions
+    * @let/name in terms of @letrec
+    * clean up uses of `@apply*`
+    * rely less on embedding procedures in syntax

 * definition context conveniences
   * embedded procedures in a definition context that take st as argument